SurveyCompo/surveycompo-doc/docs/tutorial/building.md

 }
 ```

-The `description` property of the Abort Screen includes the `{#age}` placeholder, which dynamically references the value of the 'Age' input using its unique identifier, `age`.
+The `description` key of the Abort Screen includes the `{#age}` placeholder, which dynamically references the value of the 'Age' input using its unique identifier, `age`.
 When a participant is disqualified, this placeholder is replaced with the participant's actual age.
 Piping functionality enhances survey personalization by delivering relevant information based on participant responses.

 Let's preview the piping feature in the Survey Builder and input an age value of 11 to observe the personalized message: